-The better to perform what I have undertaken, I shall previously examine into the Reality of the pulchrum & honestum, the to Kakov I that the Ancients have talk'd of so much: The Meaning of this is to discuss, whether there be a real Worth and Excellency in things, a pre-eminence of one above another; which every body will always agree to that well understands them; or that there are few things, if any, that have the same Esteem paid them, and which the same Judgment is pass'd upon in all Countries and all Ages.
-When we first set out in quest of this intrinsick worth, and find one thing better than another, and a third better than that, and so on, we begin to entertain great Hopes of Success; but when we meet with several things that are all very good or all very bad, we are puzzled and agree not always with ourunderstood to be, and what light it was placed in, by those who first considered it, and gave it a name.
-To καλών, according to Aristotle, is the έπαινετόν or laudable; according to Plato, it is the ήδύ or ώφέλιμον, pleasant or profitable, which is meant with respect to a reasonable mind and its true interest' (Berkeley, Works ed.
-Fraser, 1901, ii.
-127). selves, much less with others.
-There are different Faults as well as Beauties, that as Modes and Fashions [374] alter and Men vary in | their Tastes and Humours, will be differently admired or disapproved of.
+The better to perform what I have undertaken, I shall previously examine into the Reality of the pulchrum & honestum, the τ ? $\kappa\acute{\alpha}\lambda$ ov $\underline{1}$ that the Ancients have talk'd of so much: The Meaning of this is to discuss, whether there be a real Worth and Excellency in things, a pre-eminence of one above another; which every body will always agree to that well understands them; or that there are few things, if any, that have the same Esteem paid them, and which the same Judgment is pass'd upon in all Countries and all Ages.
+When we first set out in quest of this intrinsick worth, and find one thing better than another, and a third better than that, and so on, we begin to entertain great Hopes of Success; but when we meet with several things that are all very good or all very bad, we are puzzled and agree not always with ourselves, much less with others.
+There are different Faults as well as Beauties, that as Modes and Fashions alter and Men vary [374]in their Tastes and Humours, will be differently admired or disapproved of.